-Extended and enriched National Curriculum
+Extended and Enriched National Curriculum

-Nishkam High School, as a Free School, broadly follows the National Curriculum for Maths, English, Science and ICT but have greater freedom than other schools to vary their curriculum beyond this.
+Nishkam High School, as a Free School, broadly follows the National Curriculum for Maths, English, Science and Computing but have greater freedom than other schools to vary their curriculum beyond this.
 We use this flexibility to develop a curriculum that enables all pupils to be stretched and achieve their full potential.
 There is, though, a particular emphasis on the 'academic core' of English, Maths and Science.

-The School will deliver the full National Curriculum, which will be organised into eight main areas: English, maths, science, modern foreign languages, PE, faith and culture, humanities and technology and business.
+The School will deliver the full National Curriculum, which will be organised into eight main areas: Business, art and culture/English/maths/science/modern foreign languages/ PE/ faith and culture/humanities.